mesmeri/rsschool-cv/cv.md

 }
 ```

 You can also find my projects on [my personal web-site](http://www.oksana-shuptar.me).

+***

+I am definitely full of enthusiasm and willingness to work in a team on interesting projects.
+So, if you are interested in my application you can contact me in any convenient way.